MaxBittker/audio-visualization-shader-boilerplate/README.md

 # webcam-shader-boilerplate

 This is an opinionated starter repo for writing fragment shader code that interacts with microphone input in the browser, to visualize audio!

 `npm run start` to start the devserver.

 Annotated dependency list:
+- `meyda`: audio feature extraction library.
+It works with the Web Audio API (or plain old JavaScript arrays) to expose information about the timbre and perceived qualities of sound.

 - `regl`:  Declarative wrapper over WebGL state machine.
 A regl command is analogous to a react component.
 We have a single command, `drawTriangle`.